behreajj/CamZup/README.md

   - `CORNER` is supported for [rectMode](https://processing.org/reference/rectMode_.html), `ellipseMode` and [imageMode](https://processing.org/reference/imageMode_.html).
 However it is less intuitive with this library.
 For that reason, `CENTER` is the default alignment.

 ### 3D
-  - A z-up axis changes the relationship between a 2D vector's polar coordinates and a 3D vector's spherical coordinates: a 3D vector's azimuth matches a 2D vector's heading.
   - Neither 3D primitive, the [sphere](https://processing.org/reference/sphere_.html) nor the [box](https://processing.org/reference/box_.html), are supported; use `MeshEntity`s instead.
   - A `Mesh3` material may not have both a fill and a stroke due to flickering in [perspective](https://processing.org/reference/perspective_.html) cameras.